London School of English: History

 In an inspection in June 2019 the British Council recommended TLSE's continued accreditation having met required standards of management, teaching, welfare and resources provided in suitable premises.

-The COVID-19 pandemic has impacted English language teaching demand with many providers put in difficulties and TLSE needing to close its Canterbury and Westcroft Gardens sites by 2020.
+The COVID-19 pandemic has impacted English language teaching demand with many providers put in difficulties and TLSE needing to close its Canterbury and Westcroft Square sites by 2020.

 Offshore

-TLSE has established branches and organised English language teaching in other countries: a permanent branch being established in Stockholm, and some branched run as franchises.
+TLSE has established branches and organised English language teaching in other countries: a permanent branch being established in Stockholm, and some branches run as franchises.
 Offshore courses have also been organised in other countries.

 Services

 TLSE provides English language teaching services in both open and closed groups, catering for general, academic, and professional for adults.

-As well as the main Holland Pack Gardens base, mostly used by mature professionals on short term courses, TLSE also operated a site at Westcroft Gardens typically used by students in their twenties on longer term courses.
+As well as the main Holland Park Gardens base, mostly used by mature professionals on short term courses, TLSE also operated a site at Westcroft Square typically used by students in their twenties on longer term courses.
 TLSE also had an additional accredited site in Canterbury, Kent.
-With the Covid-19 pandemic TLSE had been forced to keep only its Holland Park site open in the UK.
+With the COVID-19 pandemic, TLSE had been forced to keep only its Holland Park site open in the UK.

 The London School of International Communication and London School Online are related businesses.
 The London School Trust, a charity which sponsors educational, and cultural development projects is funded by TLSE.
-An additional an overseas branch is located at Stockholm, Sweden.
+An additional overseas branch is located in Stockholm, Sweden.